Position

 • Ensure the delivery of high-quality patient care by monitoring clinical practices and outcomes.

-• Develop and implement clinical policies and procedures in accordance with regulatory standards and organizational guidelines.
+• Develop and implement clinical policies and procedures in accordance with healthcare regulations and standards.

 • Provide training and professional development opportunities for clinical staff.